The Best Yarns for Crochet Beginners (And The Worst Ones!)

 Yarn Fiber Basics

-Fiber content refers to what the yarn is actually made of.
-Fibers fall into 3 main categories:
+Fiber content tells you what the yarn is made from.
+Most yarn fibers fall into three main categories:

 Craft Yarn Council Industry Standard for Yarn Weights